 - Tie (with House stripe on it)

-- Black v-neck or crew neck jumper (plain and only with school logos or no logos)
+- Black v-neck or crew neck jumper (plain, over a shirt, and only with school logos or no logos)

 - Black trousers/solid black jeans or skirt (no leggings or ripped/blue jeans)

 - Headcoverings – worn for cultural or religious reasons, should be black